vipor-net/xelis-stratum-protocol/README.md

 - `id` : `int`: request id
 - `result` : `[ string, string, int, string ]`:
     1. This SHOULD be a unique session id
-    2. Extra nonce for the miner to use
+    2. Extra nonce for the miner to use (in hex format)
     3. The length of the extra nonce in bytes
     4. The public key to use (in hex format)